msbaptista/Valentine/README.md

+# Valentine
-# Playing around with geometry functions to get a heart shape and with ggplot to create a happy valentine's card
+Playing around with geometry functions to get a heart shape and with ggplot to create a happy valentine's card